 What options are there for off-mains drainage?

 If your property is within 30m of a mains sewer you will generally be expected by the Environment Agency to connect to it, regardless of the cost or difficulties in doing so.
 In most situations this will be the most practical and beneficial solution to the property owners anyway.
 For, whilst being off-mains means you may no longer have to pay sewage rates, the expense and responsibility of having to maintain an off-mains system is something most people would want to avoid if possible.

 But what if your property’s drainage sits below the level of the mains sewer and can't be carried away by a gravity-fed system?
 What if your property is more than 30m from a mains sewer?
 In these situations, you have three options to consider:

 Can you pump it?

-A pumping station consists of a large tank (called a wet well) designed to collect the sewage from the property and store it until it reaches a predetermined level.
+A pumping chamber/station consists of a large tank (called a wet well) designed to collect the sewage from the property and store it until it reaches a predetermined level.
 Once this level is reached, an internal pump is activated that pressurizes the sewage and pushes it out of the wet well, through an uphill pipe system, until it either reaches the main sewer (or a point where gravity can kick in to take it the rest of the way).

 This option is really a midway point between mains and off-mains systems.
 You have all the benefits of your waste being taken away through a sewer system maintained by the local authority, whilst still having some of the responsibility and added cost of a private system.
-However, most pumping stations are designed to keep this to minimum through the use of:
+However, most pumping chambers are designed to keep this to minimum through the use of:

 - Remote monitoring systems